epfl-si/jahia2wp/docs/INSTALL_DETAILED.md

 - [etc/.aliases_c2c](../etc/.aliases_c2c)
 - [.env.sample](../etc/.env.sample)

+Also add the miniorange files in `/srv`:
+- .config/config-plugin.yml
+- .config/miniorange-saml-20-single-sign-on.zip

+You will find them on our [intranet](https://confluence.epfl.ch:8443/x/ngpqAw).
+And then can copy them to the server with the following commands :

+    $ scp -P 32222 config-plugin.yml www-data@exopgesrv55.epfl.ch:/srv/.config/
+    $ scp -P 32222 miniorange-saml-20-single-sign-on.zip  www-data@exopgesrv55.epfl.ch:/srv/.config/

 ## Install in C2C infra

 In order to work remotely, you need an access to C2C infra (your public SSH key needs to be authorized on the remote server).